Preston-Landers/Prompt-Like-A-Pro/README.md

 tell you what it is) - any events or developments that happen after that will be unknown to the model unless you tell it.

-- Often, the [system prompt](#system-prompt) tells the model important current information such as the date and time.
+Often, the [system prompt](#system-prompt) tells the model important current information such as the date and time.
 Or, for example, when the model training cutoff is just before an election, the system prompt will state the current President of the United States, so the model will not seem uninformed about basic facts.

-The models don't know what you know or don't know, so be explicit about that too, such as your skills in a particular area, or needing further clarification about X. You should also be aware of the model's limitations, how they are trained in general, and overall capabilities.
+The model doesn't know what you know, or don't know, so be explicit about that too, such as your skills in a particular area, or needing further clarification about X. You should also be aware of the model's limitations, how they are trained in general, and overall [capabilities](#but-how-does-it-know).

-LLMs are not "fact databases".
-They are more like reasoning circuits with a bunch of memory-like helper circuits that cluster certain concepts together that can result in a high chance of being able to state common (or even uncommon) facts.
-These facts emerge from patterns in the data they were trained on.
-A reasonably trained LLM does not need to "look up" the answer to "Who won the Battle of Hastings in 1066?" because the concepts of "Battle of Hastings" and "1066" produce a vector (a mathematical representation) in the model's internal space that points to the same area as concepts like "William the Conqueror" and "Normans".
-You might ask how likely it is to hallucinate an exactly wrong answer here like "King Harold" which may lie in the same region, but that's where the [attention mechanism](#transformer) brings in the word "won" from the prompt and focuses the transformer on comparing candidates for the answer to the "winning" concept.

-In reality, a common knowledge question like the 1066 one will come up often enough in training data that a sufficiently powerful model can, in effect, "memorize" the answer, but that example was simplified in order to illustrate how LLMs reason in more complex cases where the answer may not be directly seen in the training data.

-More to the point, LLMs are not deterministic and are definitely not perfect reasoning machines.
-They are more like a very smart, but very forgetful, and sometimes confused, friend who is trying to help you out, but if you ask them the same question twice, you might get a bit of a different answer each time.

 ### Think about which model you're using